 This Lego isn’t just fun to play with: you can also eat it, because it’s chocolate!
-Just as you can mash Play-Doh into a “mold” — an empty container that gives the clay a certain shape — Akihiro Mizuuchi has made a Lego-shaped mold for chocolate.
-He pours melted chocolate into it, and it hardens into tasty snap-together bricks.
-The dark, milk and white chocolate all make different colors, plus you can dye white chocolate other shades.
-Other people have tried molding chocolate Lego before, but this mold really rocks because it makes the little word “LEGO” on each knob, just like real Lego bricks.
-Also, these bricks are hollow at the bottom, so they snap together well — if they haven’t already melted in your hands.
+Akihiro Mizuuchi has made a Lego-shaped mold for chocolate.
+He pours melted multi-colored chocolate into it, and it hardens into tasty snap-together bricks.
+These bricks are hollow at the bottom, so they snap together well — if they haven’t already melted in your hands.

-Wee ones: How many colors of chocolate Lego can you count in the top picture?
+Wee ones: How many colors of Lego can you count in the picture?

 Little kids: If you take a layer of chocolate Legos, then snap a layer of real Legos on top, then a layer of chocolate Lego, then real ones…can you eat the 9th layer?
 Bonus: If you start with 4 layers of chocolate, THEN stack 1 real Lego layer and alternate, can you eat this 9th layer?